frabjous/open-guide-typesetting-framework/doc/usage.md

 Note that when entries are added by conversion or extraction, the fields are often sorted in an usual way, and may change after saving and reloading.
 The order of the fields in each entry does not matter, nor does the order of the entries in the list.
 However, it is important to pay attention to which field is which.
-There is usually no need to worry about about the case of titles, as citeproc will put titles into title case automatically for styles that use it.
+There is usually no need to worry about the case of titles, as citeproc will put titles into title case automatically for styles that use it.

 The "id" field is what is used for citations in the markdown document.
 See the [citations section in the pandoc user's guide](https://pandoc.org/MANUAL.html#citations) for more information on its citation methods.

 The optional (and usually unused) "abbreviation" field is not a CSL field but a place to indicate that the work in question is referred to in the text with an abbreviation rather than by means of the usual author-date citations.
 When the bibliography is applied, an attempt will be made to link any occurrences of the abbreviation in the document to the appropriate bibliography entry.

 When all items in the list have been checked and any missing or erroneous information supplied or fixed, click the "save bibliography" button at the bottom of the block.
 In addition to saving the bibliography on the server, this will also enable another button labelled "apply to document".